Frequently Asked Mattress Questions

-For customers who live near one of our 11 factories, local delivery starts at $50.
+For customers who live near one of our 12 factories, local in-home delivery starts at $80.
+We also offer drop-off delivery starting at $40.
 Delivery fees are determined by zip code.
 Our teams often make special delivery trips to communities further away on a monthly or bi-monthly basis, so contact your nearest factory to see if we are able to deliver to your area.

 We can also arrange delivery via other shipping companies such as FedEx for expedited shipping.
 Please note that services that can be provided are more limited with this option.
 Contact us for a quote.

 Q: Do you use chemical flame retardants in your products?

 There are two federal standards for mattresses and box springs with regard to flammability.
 In order to meet the requirements of these federal standards, The Original Mattress Factory incorporates a fire retardant (FR) barrier just below the ticking on all of our products.

 We have purposefully selected barriers that utilize inherent FR fibers to use in the sleeping surfaces of all of our products.
 Inherent FR fibers are fibers in which the FR properties are part of the fibers themselves — the fiber is not coated or chemically treated after it is produced.

 The Original Mattress Factory does not spray or treat the sleep surfaces of our products with any chemicals or coatings to meet flammability regulations.
 Furthermore, The Original Mattress Factory does not use any internal components that are treated with FR chemicals or coatings of any kind.

 We use two different inherent FR fibers: para-aramid (Kevlar® is a type of para-aramid you may have heard of before) and inherent-FR rayon.
 Both materials have been used to manufacture specialty clothing for military personnel, firefighters, etc.

 Q: What about the foams in your mattresses — are they safe?